Geometric composition in quilted Floer theory: Extensions of the main theorem

 \subsection{Proof of Theorem \ref{positive}}

-We briefly recall from \cite{WW} why the Floer cohomology groups in consideration are well-defined (independent of the choices, invariant under Hamiltonian deformations,etc.).
+We briefly recall from \cite{WW} why the Floer cohomology groups in consideration are well-defined (independent of the choices, invariant under Hamiltonian deformations, etc.).
 Given $\underbar{x}, \underbar{y} \in L_{(0)} \cap L_{(1)}$, the monotonicity assumptions guarantee that the energy of index $k$ holomorphic strips $u\in \mathcal{M}^k(\underbar{x}, \underbar{y})$ is constant.
 Therefore, by Gromov-Floer compactness it suffices to exclude disk and sphere bubbles.
-The orientation and monotonicity assumptions ensure that any non-trivial holomorphic disk must have Maslov index at least 2 which excludes disk bubbles in 0 and 1 dimensional moduli spaces, however to have a well-defined Floer cohomology group we also need to avoid disk bubbles in index 2 moduli spaces, hence we require the minimal Maslov index for disks to be at least 3 (the sphere bubbles are handled similarly).
+The monotonicity assumptions ensure that any non-trivial holomorphic disk must have non-zero Maslov index which excludes disk bubbles in 0-dimensional moduli space.
+If one assumes that the Lagrangians are orientable, the Maslov index at a disk bubble has to be at least 2, which excludes disk bubbles in 0- and 1-dimensional moduli spaces.
+However, to have a well-defined Floer cohomology group we also need to avoid disk bubbles in index 2 moduli spaces, hence we require the minimal Maslov index for disks to be at least 3 (the sphere bubbles are handled similarly).

 Now, as before we will consider the map